 14. Always Haggle

 Haggling is a fact of life at flea markets and swap meets.
-Unless a vendor explicitly tells you that a price is final and non-negotiable – which is rare – the first quote you hear is not bottom dollar.
+Unless a vendor explicitly tells you pricing is final and nonnegotiable – which is rare – the first quote you hear is not bottom dollar.

 Vendors’ willingness to negotiate depends on a variety of factors, including demand and margins.
-However, as a rule of thumb, you can expect to knock 10% to 15% off the vendor’s initial offer, usually by setting your first counter-offer at 20% to 25% below the ask.
+However, as a rule of thumb, you can expect to knock 10% to 15% off the vendor’s initial offer, usually by setting your first counteroffer at 20% to 25% below the asking price.

-Seasoned flea market shoppers know when to say “no,” even when their hearts want to say “yes.”
-If a vendor with whom you’re haggling won’t come down to your target price, know when to cut off further negotiations.
+Seasoned flea market shoppers know when to say no, even when their hearts want to say yes.
+If a vendor you’re haggling with won’t come down to your target price, know when to cut off further negotiations.

 Likewise, be firm in resisting appealing items that don’t fit into your grand plans.
 It does you no good to purchase a table or vase, however cute, that’s just going to gather dust in your basement or attic.
 Stick to items for which you can envision a clear purpose, or which you know you can resell quickly.

-When it comes to bargain hunting, flea markets and swap meets are truly just the beginning.
+When it comes to bargain hunting, flea markets and swap meets are just the beginning.
 That’s great news for anyone who likes a good deal.
 The best option is often to shop online, where retail and auction websites such as Amazon, Craigslist, and eBay entice shoppers with millions of individual deals, some of which you can’t find anywhere else.
 But yard sales aren’t a bad option for bargain hunters either.